libts/tslib/CONTRIBUTING.md

 other copyright aggreement.
 You retain your copyright to your code.

 ### branching model
-The short version is: there really is none.
-But what is important is that our master branch is __not__ to be considered stable!
+Simple: our master branch is __not__ to be considered stable!
 A stable state will always be tagged (and released as tarballs).

-And please simply ignore the release/X.X branches!
-They are old.

 For larger features that aren't in any useful state, there are feature branches with random names.